Marianne comes from Scotland and recently had her first baby.

 What You Need

 Not every woman gets sore nipples from breastfeeding, but I recommend having some cream on hand just in case.
 I was lucky my baby had a good latch, but my nipples were still sometimes sore at the beginning.
-Lanolin is a type of wax that comes from sheep wool. is the one I used that was recommended by one of my local midwives.
+Lanolin is a type of wax that comes from sheep wool.
 Watch out though!
-If breastfeeding is really hurting your nipples a lot seek some advice before they get damaged, as its a sign that something isn't right.
-Lanisoh nipple cream
+If breastfeeding is hurting your nipples a lot seek advice before they get damaged, as it's a sign that something isn't right.

 Invest in a couple of comfortable nursing bras before giving birth.
 Nursing bras are different from normal bras as you can unclip and pull down one side to feed.
 Don’t spend too much on bras before giving birth as your breasts may change shape and not settle down until about 6 weeks postpartum, when your milk supply is more regulated.
 Personally I bought several more sporty less bras in the size “medium” in advance, and I waited before investing in properly fitted ones.